silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

 .. image:: output_17_2.png

-**Nota:** in this case the image size (1024 lines) does not fit the detector number of lines (1025) hence pyFAI complains about it.
-Here pyFAI patched the image on an empty image of the right size so that the processing can occure.
+**Nota:** in this case the image size (1024 lines) does not match the detector's number of lines (1025) hence pyFAI complains about it.
+Here, pyFAI patched the image on an empty image of the right size so that the processing can occur.

-In this example, the size of the pixels and the shape of the detector is preserved, discarding all pixels falling outside the grid of the detector.
+In this example, the size of the pixels and the shape of the detector are preserved, discarding all pixels falling outside the detector's grid.

-If one wants all pixels to be conserved by allowing the output array to be larger to accomodate all pixel, just enable the "resize" option in the constructor of *Distortion*:
+One may want all pixels' intensity to be preserved in the transformation.
+By allowing the output array to be large enough to accomodate all pixels, the total intensity can be kept.
+For this, just enable the "resize" option in the constructor of *Distortion*:

 .. code:: python